duzhaokun123/YAMF/README.md

 ## My Changes
 - Added sidebar.
 From app list window, long press app icon until the phone vibrate to add app to sidebar.
 - Removed custom dpi, replace with auto density according to window size.
 Increase 'Reduce DPI' number from setting if you feel the app appearance is too big.
-(I recommended value between 50-100)
+Setting this value too big may cause crash (I recommended value between 50-100)

 ## Launch by home button long press (or swipe gesture)
 - Be willing to give up google assistant